- Information we may collect from you

 This site at https://www.shaunthesheep.com/ (including any related online or mobile site) (the “site”) is operated by Aardman Animations Limited (“Aardman”, “we”, “us” or “our”).
 We are a company registered in the UK with company number 02050843 and with our registered office at Gas Ferry Road, Bristol, BS1 6UN.

-For the purposes of applicable data protection laws, including the EU General Data Protection Regulation 2016/679 (GDPR), and/or any equivalent data protection laws that apply in England and Wales, Aardman is a “data controller”.
+For the purposes of applicable data protection laws, including the UK GDPR (as defined by section 3(1) of the Data Protection Act 2018), and/or any equivalent data protection laws that apply in England and Wales, Aardman is a “controller”.
 That means that we retain control over, and are responsible for, all personal data collected on this site and must ensure that we use those personal data in compliance with data protection laws.

-We do not generally seek to collect personal data from children.
+We do not generally seek to collect personal data from children under the age of majority (which is 18 in the UK), nor from children under the age at which a parent’s or guardian’s consent is required (which is 13 in the UK).
 We will only collect personal data from children for specific, limited purposes, such as competitions.
 If we do seek personal data from children, we will use separate, specific privacy notices for that collection, which will govern the use of those data.
 If there is no separate privacy notice in place and it becomes apparent to us that children have in fact sent personal data to us (contained in an email for example), the information will be deleted.

 3 Information we may collect from you